replicant1/TrafficAtNSW/README.md

 ### Navigation

 ![Navigation Drawer](/doc/screenshot/screenshot_navigation.png)

+The Navigation drawer slides out from left of top level screens.

 ### Incidents

 ![Hazard List](/doc/screenshot/screenshot_hazard_list.png)

+A list of Hazards (Incidents) in Regional NSW, grouped by RMS Region.

 ![Hazard Details](/doc/screenshot/screenshot_hazard_details.png)

+Details screen for an individual Incident.

 ![Map](/doc/screenshot/screenshot_map.png)

+Clicking the Location icon on the Hazards Detail screen shows the GPS location of the Incident.

 ### Traffic Cameras

 ![Camera List](/doc/screenshot/screenshot_cameras.png)

+List of traffic cameras in the Sydney area, grouped by RMS Region.

 ![Camera Image](/doc/screenshot/screenshot_camera_image.png)

 ### Travel Times

 ![Travel Times](/doc/screenshot/screenshot_travel_times.png)

+Travel Times on the M1 Motorway.
+Touching individual rows toggles the rows' travel time in and out of the total travel time for a given direction of travel on the Motorway.